 Business & Property Disputes

 In the course of normal business, almost every organization will be involved with a legal dispute at some point or another.
 While the threat of litigation can bring fear, in the right legal hands these matters can be handled efficiently and with minimal disruption.
-At Lovell, Lovell, Isern & Farabough, LLP, we bring years of experience and a depth of knowledge to every issue.
-Both John Lovell and Joe Lovell are Board Certified in Civil Trial Law by the Texas Board of Legal Specialization – a distinction held by less than 1% of Texas attorneys.
+At Lovell, Isern & Farabough, LLP, we bring years of experience and a depth of knowledge to every issue.
+John Lovell is a Board Certified in Civil Trial Law by the Texas Board of Legal Specialization – a distinction held by less than 1% of Texas attorneys.
 Brian Farabough is one of only a handful of lawyers Board Certified in Oil, Gas, and Mineral Law by the Texas Board of Legal Specialization.
 Kevin Isern, as well as the other attorneys, have handled dozens of estate and probate disputes over their years of practice.

 Many disputes can be resolved without litigation, and we will exhaust these options before going to trial.
 Overall, our goal is to handle the administration of your case so you can focus on running your organization.